henriqueflores12/looping-tnrough-a-nodeList/README.md

 # looping-tnrough-a-nodeList

-if you want to apply the same code to numeros elements looping through a nodeList is a powerful technique
+if you want to apply the same code to numeros elements looping through a nodeList is a powerful technique more info at the js file...